awsdocs/aws-cdk-guide/doc_source/tools.md

 Usage: cdk -a <cdk-app> COMMAND

 Commands:

   cdk list [STACKS..]
-Lists all stacks in the app      [aliases: ls] cdk synthesize [STACKS..]
+Lists all stacks in the app      [aliases: ls]

+  cdk synthesize [STACKS..]
 Synthesizes and prints the CloudFormation
+                                  template for this stack       [aliases: synth]

+  cdk bootstrap [ENVIRONMENTS..]
+Deploys the CDK toolkit stack into an AWS
+                                  environment

+  cdk deploy [STACKS..]
+Deploys the stack(s) named STACKS into your
+                                  AWS account

-                                  template for this stack       [aliases: synth] cdk bootstrap [ENVIRONMENTS..]
-Deploys the CDK toolkit stack into an AWS environment cdk deploy [STACKS..]
-Deploys the stack(s) named STACKS into your AWS account cdk destroy [STACKS..]
-Destroy the stack(s) named STACKS cdk diff [STACKS..]
-Compares the specified stack with the deployed stack or a local template file, and returns with status 1 if any difference is found cdk metadata [STACK]            Returns all metadata associated with this stack cdk init [TEMPLATE]             Create a new, empty CDK project from a template.
+  cdk destroy [STACKS..]
+Destroy the stack(s) named STACKS

+  cdk diff [STACKS..]
+Compares the specified stack with the deployed
+                                  stack or a local template file, and returns with status 1 if any difference is found

+  cdk metadata [STACK]            Returns all metadata associated with this
+                                  stack

+  cdk init [TEMPLATE]             Create a new, empty CDK project from a
+                                  template.
 Invoked without TEMPLATE, the app
                                   template will be used.

-  cdk context                     Manage cached context values cdk docs                        Opens the reference documentation in a browser
+  cdk context                     Manage cached context values

+  cdk docs                        Opens the reference documentation in a browser
                                                                   [aliases: doc]

   cdk doctor                      Check your set-up for potential problems

 Options:

   --app, -a             REQUIRED: command-line for executing your app or a cloud
                         assembly directory (e.g. "node bin/my-app.js")  [string]

-  --context, -c         Add contextual string parameter (KEY=VALUE)      [array] --plugin, -p          Name or path of a node package that extend the CDK
+  --context, -c         Add contextual string parameter (KEY=VALUE)      [array]

+  --plugin, -p          Name or path of a node package that extend the CDK
                         features.
-Can be specified multiple times        [array] --trace               Print trace for stack warnings                 [boolean] --strict              Do not construct stacks with warnings          [boolean] --ignore-errors       Ignores synthesis errors, which will likely produce an invalid output                [boolean] [default: false] --json, -j            Use JSON output instead of YAML when templates are printed to STDOUT             [boolean] [default: false] --verbose, -v         Show debug logs               [boolean] [default: false] --profile             Use the indicated AWS profile as the default environment [string] --proxy               Use the indicated proxy.
-Will read from HTTPS_PROXY environment variable if not specified.          [string] --ec2creds, -i        Force trying to fetch EC2 instance credentials.
-Default: guess EC2 instance status.                     [boolean] --version-reporting   Include the "AWS::CDK::Metadata" resource in synthesized templates (enabled by default)                 [boolean] --path-metadata       Include "aws:cdk:path" CloudFormation metadata for each resource (enabled by default)  [boolean] [default: true] --asset-metadata      Include "aws:asset:*" CloudFormation metadata for
-                        resources that user assets (enabled by default) [boolean] [default: true] --role-arn, -r        ARN of Role to use when invoking CloudFormation [string] --toolkit-stack-name  The name of the CDK toolkit stack               [string] --staging             Copy assets to the output directory (use --no-staging to disable, needed for local debugging the source files with SAM CLI)                  [boolean] [default: true] --output, -o          Emits the synthesized cloud assembly into a directory (default: cdk.out)                              [string] --no-color            Removes colors and other style from console output [boolean] [default: false] --version             Show version number                            [boolean] -h, --help            Show help                                      [boolean]
+Can be specified multiple times        [array]

+  --trace               Print trace for stack warnings                 [boolean]

+  --strict              Do not construct stacks with warnings          [boolean]

+  --ignore-errors       Ignores synthesis errors, which will likely produce an
+                        invalid output                [boolean] [default: false]

+  --json, -j            Use JSON output instead of YAML when templates are
+                        printed to STDOUT             [boolean] [default: false]

+  --verbose, -v         Show debug logs               [boolean] [default: false]

+  --profile             Use the indicated AWS profile as the default environment
+                                                                        [string]

+  --proxy               Use the indicated proxy.
+Will read from HTTPS_PROXY
+                        environment variable if not specified.          [string]

+  --ca-bundle-path      Path to CA certificate to use when validating HTTPS
+                        requests.
+Will read from AWS_CA_BUNDLE environment
+                        variable if not specified.                      [string]

+  --ec2creds, -i        Force trying to fetch EC2 instance credentials.
+Default:
+                        guess EC2 instance status.                     [boolean]

+  --version-reporting   Include the "AWS::CDK::Metadata" resource in synthesized
+                        templates (enabled by default)                 [boolean]

+  --path-metadata       Include "aws:cdk:path" CloudFormation metadata for each
+                        resource (enabled by default)  [boolean] [default: true]

+  --asset-metadata      Include "aws:asset:*" CloudFormation metadata for
+                        resources that user assets (enabled by default) [boolean] [default: true]

+  --role-arn, -r        ARN of Role to use when invoking CloudFormation [string]

+  --toolkit-stack-name  The name of the CDK toolkit stack               [string]

+  --staging             Copy assets to the output directory (use --no-staging to
+                        disable, needed for local debugging the source files with SAM CLI)                  [boolean] [default: true]

+  --output, -o          Emits the synthesized cloud assembly into a directory
+                        (default: cdk.out)                              [string]

+  --no-color            Removes colors and other style from console output
+                                                      [boolean] [default: false]

+  --fail                Fail with exit code 1 in case of diff
+                                                      [boolean] [default: false]

+  --version             Show version number                            [boolean]

+  -h, --help            Show help                                      [boolean]

 If your app has a single stack, there is no need to specify the stack name